Atpswift/Portfolio1/README.md

 ## Deployment

-The website is deployed on Netli.
-You can view the live site [here](https://atpswift.github.io/portfolio-1/).
+The website is deployed on Github Pages.
+You can view the live site [here](https://atpswift.github.io/Portfolio1/).

 ## Testing